CaveX/CaveX2023/openshc_ws/src/README.md

 # Folder Description
 **Dynamixel_interface**

+This ROS package is used to interface and control the Dynamixel servo motors on the caveX robot, refer to this [link](https://github.com/csiro-robotics/dynamixel_interface).

 **Dynamixel_joint_state_publisher**

+The Dynamixel joint state publisher is a ROS node written in python that is subscribed to the joint state of the Dynamixel motors in each joint of the robot's legs and publishes to a state topic which is subscribed to by the syropod highlevel controller (OpenSHC), see this [link](https://github.com/csiro-robotics/dynamixel_joint_state_publisher).

 **frankenX_syropod**

-The frankenX_syropod package is useful for simulating robots running OpenSHC in RViz.
+The frankenX_syropod package is useful for simulating robots running OpenSHC in RViz, see this [link](https://github.com/csiro-robotics/frankenX_syropod/tree/master).
 It is conventionally used by the CSIRO for simulation of the FrankenX syropod, however, the *hexapod21.yaml* `(location: frankenX_syropod > config > hexapod21.yaml)` configuration file can be used to simulate the caveX robot in RViz.
 This package does not yet contain a gazebo launch file.